surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ```
  2. While controlling the visibility of a shared report based on Login.
  ```

 DatabaseField in (#{ParameterName.Field,#userid#,ReferenceColumnName})

-Ex: In Model -> Data Control over a view
+Example: In Model -> Data Control over a view

 "explore": [
 		{